Joe single caps Rockies rally at D-Backs for road series win - WHIZ News

 The Rockies arrived in the desert with a major league-worst 12-26 road record, a contrast to their 23-21 mark at mile-high Coors Field in Denver.
 The Rockies won a road series for just the fourth time this year.

+“In this series we got some big hits,” Colorado manager Bud Black said.
+“We kept our heads on and kept playing with a focus.”

-Ryan McMahon singled off Keynan Middleton (1-2) with one-out in the seventh, and Yonathon Daza hit a grounder to third.
-Rojas’ throw in the dirt bouced off the glove of Sergio Alcántara at second and skipped into right field, putting runners at the corners.
+Ryan McMahon singled off Keynan Middleton (1-2) with one out in the seventh, and Yonathan Daza hit a grounder to third.
+Rojas’ throw in the dirt bounced off the glove of Sergio Alcántara at second and skipped into right field, putting runners at the corners.

+“I just tried to rush it,” Rojas said of the bad throw.
+“Tried to catch it and throw in one motion.
+Left it short and cost us three runs.”

-Keynan Middleton (1-2) struck out Brian Serven, then allowed Garrett Hampson’s two-run double off the base of the left-center wall.
+Middleton struck out Brian Serven, then allowed Garrett Hampson’s two-run double off the base of the left-center wall.

-Mantiply, told before the game he was picked as a first-time All-Star, entered and got ahead of Joe 0-2, then gave up a lined single to left on a inside fastball.
+Mantiply, told before the game he was picked as a first-time All-Star, entered and got ahead of Joe 0-2, then gave up a lined single to left on an inside fastball.

+“Obviously I wish we could have pulled that one out,” Mantiply said.
+“I think with a win (the All-Star nod) it would sink in a little better.”

 Germán Márquez (5-7) allowed three hits and two walks in seven innings with four strikeouts.
 He retired 12 straight between Ketel Marte’s two-out homer in the first and Alcantara’s two-out single in the fifth.

+“It was amazing,” Márquez said.
+“Fastball location was good.
+I feel good with my delivery now.”

-Arizona got another run in the sixth after José Herrera walked leading off and took third on Rojas’ single.
+Arizona added a run in the sixth after José Herrera walked leading off and took third on Rojas’ single.
 Alek Thomas then hit a grounder to Joe at first.
 Rather than check the runner immediately, he turned to throw to second, looked to third, then threw to second for the forceout as Herrera scored.

 Daniel Bard got three straight outs for his 18th save in 20 chances.